mmikowski/powercss/README.md

 solution, and then we will discuss how and why PowerCSS works.

 ## Example
-### 1. Create a test HTML page
+### 1. Create pcss._exampleBasic.html page
-We will be placing a script inside an HTML page to illustrate the basic use of PowerCSS.
+Let's create an HTML file to illustrate the basic capabilities of PowerCSS.
+We will call the file `pcss._exampleBasic_.html` and a complete copy can be found in the root directory of the GitHub repository.

-First, let's create an HTML file with the following content:

     <!DOCTYPE html>
     <html>